ewoodhead/QuantumNPA.jl/README.md

 [1 2; 3 4] Id + [3 4; 1 2] A1 + [5 6; 7 8] B1 + [7 8; 5 6] A1 B1
 ```
 In this case, the dimensions of the coefficients of expressions that are
-added to, subtracted from, or multiplied with each other must match.
+added to, subtracted from, or multiplied with each other must
+match.
+(Polynomials with matrix coefficients are used by this library to
+represent the NPA moment matrix.)

 The functions that create monomials and their parameters are
 ```julia